hyperledger-solang/solang/docs/language.rst

     }

 It is also possible to call functions on other contracts, which is also known as calling external functions.
-The called function must be declared public, else the call will fail.
+The called function must be declared public.
 Calling external functions requires ABI encoding the arguments, and ABI decoding the return values.
 This much more costly than an internal function call.